Matii96/unifig/packages/core/README.md

 <a name="loading_adapters_conversion"></a>

-When loading configuration from predefined objects it's handy to to disable the default behavior of implicit properties types conversion.
+When loading configuration from predefined objects it's handy to disable the default behavior of implicit properties types conversion.

 ```ts
 await Config.register({